+PPCS is committed to energy conservation through load management.
+Together with our SHIFT for Savings program, PPCS members can make a significant impact on reducing demand, protecting the electric grid, and keeping electric rates flat.
 When demand is low, wholesale power is less expensive.
 PPCS members who sign up for load management take advantage of reduced rates for electric heating and water heating that can be controlled during periods of high demand.
 By controlling these devices through load management, PPCS can balance electric demand more evenly, which helps reduce overall costs.

 Load management is a tool used to help balance the demand for electricity with the ability to generate and economically purchase electricity.
 Dairyland and its member cooperatives save money by delaying the need to construct additional power plants and reducing the need to purchase expensive power during periods of high demand.

 Dairyland is a member of the Midwest Independent Transmission System Operator (MISO).
 MISO ensures reliable power and equal access to electric generation and transmission in 15 U.S. states and in Manitoba, Canada.
 Consequently, Dairyland’s use of load management may also be affected by the energy demands and weather patterns of the larger MISO region.

 Load management saves energy and money.
 When we reduce energy use during peak demand times, we forestall the need to build new, expensive electricity generation facilities and transmission equipment to meet your electrical needs.
 Load management also provides for more efficient use of the facilities we have, which helps keep rates affordable.
 It does so by reducing the system’s total demand during peak use hours—generally between 2 to 6 PM in the summer (May-Oct.) and 4 to 8 PM in winter (Nov.-April).
 Extremely warm or cold weather also creates a high demand on the energy system, with the increase in air conditioner or furnace use.